Astro03/gradle-settings-locking/README.md

 gradle-settings-locking
 =======================

-Toy project to illustrate that dependencies loaded into the settings scripthandler are missing from dependency lockfiles.
+Toy project to illustrate that dependencies loaded into the settings scripthandler can be missing from dependency lockfiles, or that the lockfile naming/locations are inconsistent.

 Note that a dynamically-versioned Gradle Enterprise is loaded in the settings scripthandler.
-It will be absent from the results below.
+It will be absent completely from Example One below.

 ## Example One: Default behavior
 Invoke: